MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-managed-instance-limitations.md

 ## Feature availability

-You can configure your Azure SQL Managed Instance for mirroring if it is deployed to any Azure **except**: East US 2; West US 2; Central US; West US.
-For a complete list of region support, see [Fabric regions that support Mirroring](#fabric-regions-that-support-mirroring).
+You can configure your Azure SQL Managed Instance for mirroring if it is deployed to any Azure region, **except**: East US 2; West US 2; Central US; West US.
+The feature availability also depends on Fabric regions.
+For a complete list of Fabric region support, see [Fabric regions that support Mirroring](#fabric-regions-that-support-mirroring).

 ## Database level limitations